Charles-Peeke/csci6461Project_Part34/DesignNotes.md

 The task is to design a Von Neumann Architecture Simulator that respresents the registers, memory, and processing within a procesor.
 * Part 1 can be sumarized to the GUI with simple Load and Store functions for interacting with memory.
 * Part 2 can be sumarized to contain many instructions for the CPU as well as cache and more robust GUI features.
+* Part 3 can be sumarized to contain an additional layer of functionality.
+Now registers support characters as well as integers, and can handle a more complex program.

 ----